conda/conda/docs/source/user-guide/tasks/build-packages/wheel-files.rst

 clobbering is more likely to happen at build time and not runtime.

 The third way is to use pip to install a wheel file into a conda environment.
-Some conda users do use this option safely.
+Some conda users have used this option safely.
 The first two ways are still the safest and most reliable.